SoftInstigate/restheart-website/docs/plugins/security-plugins.md

 ```

 {: .bs-callout .bs-callout-warning}
-Only on token manager can be used.
+Only one token manager can be used.
 If more than one token-manager are defined and enabled, only the first one will be used.

 ### Configuration